 In order to satisfy the requirements of the Minerals and Petroleum Resources Development Act, ARM's operations will have to obtain new mining rights for all properties required to support the planned operations over the next 30 years.
 The act was effective from 1 May 2004 and the new rights must be obtained within five years from then.
-The operations are at various stages of application.
+The operations are at various stages of application, as detailed in the individual sections for the operations.